 While there is plenty to amuse year-round, with pursuits such as golf, hiking, horse riding and mountaineering, life in Graubünden begins and ends with the winter.
 Ski and snowboarding enthusiasts gather from across the world and all tastes are catered for, from the glamour of St Moritz, the youthful exuberance of Davos, the breathtaking beauty of Flims, the Alpine oasis of Lenzerheide, to the elegance of Arosa.

 With 937 mountains, 150 valleys and 615 lakes you could live here for a lifetime and never run out of new places to discover.
 The thrills of the St Moritz International White Turf horse race (1907) held on the frozen lake makes for an unforgettable and unique experience.
 Equally thrilling is the annual Cartier Snow Polo World Championships, also held in St Moritz.

 The Segantini Museum (a short walk from the centre of St Moritz) is dedicated to the painter Giovanni Segantini and is listed as a Swiss World Heritage site.
 The former Waldsanatorium in Davos (which was the inspiration for Thomas Manns 1924 novel The Magic Mountain) is today the Waldhotel, the favored base for delegates visiting Davos for the World Economic Forum and a relaxing spa.

 Overland: Overland: Switzerland is well connected by high-speed trains, famous for their cleanliness and efficiency, from across Europe.

-By air: By air: Zurich is a major intercontinental hub.
+By air: Zurich is a major intercontinental hub.
 The private airfield of Samedan is 5km from St Moritz.

 (All distances approximate)